open-keychain/open-keychain.github.io/faq/index.md

 ### Not working with AOSP Mail

-For now, OpenKeychain will not support AOSP Mail.See https://github.com/open-keychain/open-keychain/issues/290
+For now, OpenKeychain will not support AOSP Mail due to bugs in AOSP were we cannot work around ([#290](https://github.com/open-keychain/open-keychain/issues/290)).